 - Many Add-On Features

 BuddyPress is known as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin boasts a thriving community of plugin developers who regularly contribute new open source plugins that greatly extend the platform.
+You can turn features on and off to suit your needs and the plugin has a thriving community of plugin developers who contribute new plugins that greatly extend the platform.

 (WPSymposium WordPress social networking plugin)